 Read more about Semuliki National Park

-Ngamba Island Chimpanzee SanctuaryThe chimpanzee sanctuary is home of rescued chimps and is established on a 100 acres forested island on Lake Victoria, 23km from the lake shore in Entebbe.
+The chimpanzee sanctuary is home to rescued chimps and is established on a 100-acre forested island on Lake Victoria, 23 km from the lakeshore in Entebbe.
 The sanctuary has a population of 52 chimpanzees (by 2021).
-Ngamba Island Chimpanzee Sanctuary is one of the best places to visit to see chimps upclose and learn about man’s closest relatives who share 98.7% DNA.
-Tourists can take day trips to see the chimps during the supplementary feeding times when the chimps all gather outside the forest to receive fruits from caretakes, or can even overnight at the island for more engaging activities with the chimps plus enjoy a lovely getaway on Lake Victoria.
+Ngamba Island Chimpanzee Sanctuary is one of the best places to visit to see chimps up close and learn about man’s closest relatives who share 98.7% DNA.
+Tourists can take day trips to see the chimps during the supplementary feeding times when the chimps all gather outside the forest to receive fruits from caretakers, or can even overnight at the island for more engaging activities with the chimps plus enjoy a lovely getaway on Lake Victoria.

 Read more about Ngamba Island Chimpanzee Sanctuary

 The Ziwa Rhino Sanctuary protects Uganda’s only wild rhinos.
 It was primarily established to reintroduce the Rhinos back into Uganda’s wild after they were poached to extinction.
-In addition to the more than 15 white rhinos, the sanctuary also harbors other wildlife including antelopes, crocodiles, hippos, and lots of birds.
+In addition to the more than 15 white rhinos, the sanctuary also harbours other wildlife including antelopes, crocodiles, hippos, and lots of birds.
 Major activities are Rhino tracking, birdwatching, and game viewing.
-The sanctuary is situated halfway en-route to Murchison Falls National Park and is thus a good addition to the safari trip to Murchison Falls National Park.
+The sanctuary is situated halfway en route to Murchison Falls National Park and is thus a good addition to the safari trip to Murchison Falls National Park.

 Read more about Ziwa Rhino Sanctuary

-mabira forest reserveMabira Forest is a natural tropical rainforest within central Uganda, covering 306 sq km along.
-It harbors lots of wildlife, including 316 species of birds, several monkeys and small mammals.
-It is easily accessible with less than an hour of drive from Kampala.
-Tour activities include: Forest birding, guided nature walks, tracking the habituated grey-cheeked mangabeys, zip lining, mountain biking, picnic, and camping.
+Mabira Forest is a natural tropical rainforest within central Uganda, covering 306 sq km.
+It harbours lots of wildlife, including 316 species of birds, several monkeys and small mammals.
+It is easily accessible less than an hour’s drive from Kampala.
+Tour activities include Forest birding, guided nature walks, tracking the habituated grey-cheeked mangabeys, zip lining, mountain biking, picnics, and camping.

-Read more about Mabira Forest Reserve
+Read more about the Mabira Forest Reserve

-Sipi Falls comprises of a series of three beautiful waterfalls, located in the foothills of Mountain Elgon in eastern Uganda.
-Hiking to each of the waterfall, rock climbing, and abseiling at the main waterfall are the main adventure activities at Sipi Falls.
-Sipi is also a perfect place to escape to from the hustle and bustle of the city and relax in the serene and cool atmosphere while enjoying the wonderful views of the falls and scenery.
+Sipi Falls comprises a series of three beautiful waterfalls, located in the foothills of Mountain Elgon in eastern Uganda.
+Hiking to each of the waterfalls, rock climbing, and abseiling at the main waterfall are the main adventure activities at Sipi Falls.
+Sipi is also a perfect place to escape from the hustle and bustle of the city and relax in the serene and cool atmosphere while enjoying the wonderful views of the falls and scenery.

-lake-bunyonyi-ugandaSituated between the terraces of Kigezi highlands in southwestern Uganda, Lake Bunyonyi is Africa’s second deepest lake.
+Situated between the terraces of Kigezi highlands in southwestern Uganda, Lake Bunyonyi is Africa’s second deepest lake.
 It is dotted with lush islands some of which are inhabited.
-It is a great spot to relax in the soothing cool atmosphere after the strenuous adventures such as Gorilla trekking.
+It is a great spot to relax in the soothing cool atmosphere after strenuous adventures such as Gorilla trekking.
 Activities include Canoeing, hiking the highlands, visiting the Batwa Pygmy communities, and birdwatching among others.

 Read more about Lake Bunyonyi

-lake-mutanda-kisoro-thumbnailLake Mutanda is a little known jewel located in the mountainous landscape of southwestern Uganda in Kisoro District.
-It is surrounded with lush highlands and set against a stunning background of three Virunga volcanoes.
-Lake Mutanda is located between Bwindi Impenetrable and Mgahinga Gorilla Park, homes to the famous Mountain Gorillas.
+Lake Mutanda is a little-known jewel located in the mountainous landscape of southwestern Uganda in Kisoro District.
+It is surrounded by lush highlands and set against a stunning background of three Virunga volcanoes.
+Lake Mutanda is located between Bwindi Impenetrable and Mgahinga Gorilla Park, home to the famous Mountain Gorillas.
 It is a wonderful place to retire and unwind after an array of adventures such as Gorilla trekking and Volcano hiking.

 Read more about Lake Mutanda

-chimpanzee-uganda-thumbnailBudongo Forest is the largest natural forest in Uganda with a cover of 825 square kilometers part of which spans into south of Murchison Falls National Park.
+Budongo Forest is the largest natural forest in Uganda with a cover of 825 square kilometers part of which spans into south of Murchison Falls National Park.
 Budongo harbors an array of wildlife including 360 species of birds, 95 mammals and 29 species of amphibians.
 Activities in Budongo include Chimpanzee tracking and habituation, Birding, and Nature walks.

 Read more about Budongo Forest Reserve